omoju/identifyFraudFromEnronEmail/README.md

 - Units are generally number of emails messages; notable exception is ‘email_address’, which is a text string

 POI label: [‘poi’]
-- boolean, represented as integer
+- Boolean, represented as integer